Why inventory records often don’t match physical stock

 Regardless of the platform used, an inventory system needs to support a few core controls to maintain accuracy over time.
 Without these fundamentals, even the best software will produce unreliable data.

-Inventory should only increase or decrease when goods physically move.
-That means stock is updated at shipment, receipt, or verified return, not at order creation or invoice generation.
+Physical Movement Tracking: Inventory should only increase or decrease when goods physically move.
+This means stock is updated at shipment, receipt, or verified return, not at order creation or invoice generation.

-Teams must follow defined workflows for receiving, shipping, and returns.
-Inventory accuracy improves when processes are repeatable and enforced, not when they rely on individual judgment.
+Defined Workflows: Teams must follow defined workflows for receiving, shipping, and returns.
+Inventory accuracy improves when processes are repeatable and enforced, rather than relying on individual judgment.

-When these conditions are met, inventory accuracy improves not because of the software alone, but because the system reinforces correct behavior across the organization.
+When these conditions are met, inventory accuracy improves not merely because of the software, but because the system reinforces correct behavior across the organization.

 Applying these principles in Zoho Inventory

-Zoho Inventory is one example of an inventory management system that supports these controls when it is configured and used correctly.
+Zoho Inventory is an example of an inventory management system that supports these controls when configured and used correctly.

 In practice: